 Katelina headed for the door and Sarah followed her through it, then down the sidewalk to the parking lot.
 Katelina stopped to dig through her purse, searching for the familiar pack of cigarettes, when Sarah gently reminded her, “You quit.”

 “Oh, right.”
 Katelina managed a sick smile and resigned herself.

 “I’m proud of you, you know.”
 Katelina blinked and Sarah explained.
 “For not smoking.
 Even with all of this.”

-She nodded, but didn’t vocalize how bad the cravings were getting.
+She nodded, but didn’t vocalize how bad the cravings were.
 It wasn’t the nicotine she wanted, just something to hold on to – something to make the world normal again.

 The pair made their way to Katelina’s red car.
-It was waiting for her under the late autumn sun, dead leaves sticking out from beneath the wipers.
+It waited for her under the late autumn sun, dead leaves sticking out from beneath the wipers.
 Katelina plucked at them absently before she unlocked the door and climbed into the driver’s seat.
-Her nervous hands gripped the steering wheel tightly as if she could strangle it.
+She gripped the steering wheel as if she could strangle it.

-Sarah stood stubbornly next to the car like a guarding sentinel, worry plainly written on her face until Katelina sighed.
-“I’m fine.
-And I’m not going to meet ‘them’, so you don’t need to worry.
+Sarah stood stubbornly next to the car like a guarding sentinel, worry on her face, until Katelina said, “I’m not going to meet ‘them’, so you don’t need to worry.
 And I’m not buying a pack of cigarettes either, though I wouldn’t rule out a bottle of brandy.”